ChrisWhealy/Cordova-Create/README.md

 ============
 This module expects that you have a functional Apache Cordova development environment running.
 This includes the appropriate native SDKs (Android Development Tools, Xcode and so on), NodeJS and other associated tools.
 As the command is a node module, it relies upon the same technology as the Cordova CLI does.

+This module has been tested on Windows, Macintosh OS X and Ubuntu Linux.

 An excellent resource for information on how to setup a Cordova development environment is my [Apache Cordova 3 Programming](http://www.cordovaprogramming.com) book.

 Installation